-Just FYI, research shows unaddressed burnout can morph into depression and anxiety over time.
-If your weariness is starting to feel more like hopelessness, it's time to seek professional help ASAP.
-"A therapist can also help you see what patterns you're repeating that might be contributing to burnout", explains Levy.
+Just FYI, unaddressed burnout can morph into depression and anxiety over time, research shows.
+If your weariness is starting to feel more like hopelessness, it’s time to seek professional help ASAP.
+“A therapist can also help you see what patterns you’re repeating that might be contributing to burnout,” explains Levy.

-- Total emotional exhaustion.
-Instead of at least starting off energised, you might find yourself dreading the day from the get-go.
-"Burnout can feel like you're in a constant, never-ending state of exhaustion", explains Levy.
+- Total emotional drainage.
+Instead of at least starting off energized, you might find yourself dreading the day from the get-go.
+“Burnout can feel like you’re in a constant, never-ending state of exhaustion,” explains Levy.

 - Zero motivation.
-Your approach is half-hearted at work or during workouts (or maybe you're not showing up at all).
-Even when you try to apply yourself, you can't concentrate and end up making rookie mistakes.
+You’re phoning it in at work or during workouts (or maybe you’re not showing up at all).
+Even when you try to apply yourself, you can’t concentrate and end up making rookie mistakes.

 - Body pains.
 The combo of intense stress, poor sleep and constant tension can actually start to make you feel weak and achy, says Levy.
 That’s especially true if your burnout is coming from an overly aggressive fitness routine.

 In short, burnout is more than just deep physical and mental exhaustion.
 It’s exhaustion plus listlessness or detachment that comes from believing nothing’s going to change.
 That sense of uselessness can leave you feeling negative, cynical and straight-up stuck.
 As a result, your self-esteem can start to tank, and you start trying even less.
 “All of this can lead to decreased performance, which can lead to an even lower mood,” says Levy.
 Uh, negative feedback loop, anyone?